McMurdo Station transportation: Air

 Historically, a seasonal Ice Runway (NZIR) was used until December though this has fallen out favor of the compacted snow runway of Phoenix airfield since 2017.
 The ice runway was built out over frozen sea ice in the late months of the year, after the polar dawn started but before the sea ice broke up.

 Aircraft are important part of the supply chain to McMurdo.
 Winter fly in, or WinFly as it is called brings is supplies by air.
 Just one C-17 flight for WinFly in 2021–2022 Operation Deep Freeze brought in 100 personnel and nearly 50 thousand pounds of supplies.
 The first WinFly occurred starting in 1967, and marks the shift from the winter period to the busy summer at McMurdo.

 Supplies can be air dropped from about ten thousand feet altitude on pallets, without having to land.

 On 16 October 1958, a Douglas C-124C Globemaster II (52-1017) of the USAF crashed into a 3200-foot mountain near Cape Hallett Bay while maneuvering, killing 7 of the 13 occupants.
 The Globemaster was on an airdrop flight from Christchurch, New Zealand to McMurdo Station but navigational errors occurred prior to the crash.

 The USAF flew regular C-130 Hercules to McMurdo for the 2024-25 season for the first time.

 In October 1957, a Pan American Boeing Model 377 Stratocruiser was flown to McMurdo Station to evaluate commercial flights to the station.
 In 2013, a NASA P-3 Orion was landed at McMurdo's ice runway.

-In August 2025, the RNAF evacuated 3 from McMurdo station for medical reasons during the difficult 24-night period of cold and challenging weather conditions.
+In August 2025, the RNZAF evacuated 3 from McMurdo station for medical reasons during the difficult 24-night period of cold and challenging weather conditions.
 The nearly 20 hour flight mission New Zealand has challenges at this time of year, and the US Chargé d’Affaires for New Zealand thanked New Zealand on international news.